AhsanHafez/DSA-PYTHON/README.md

 # DSA-PYTHON
-Code of data structures and algorithim in java
+Code of data structures and algorithim in python